Frequently Asked Questions

 The KU Department of Nurse Anesthesia Education is approved to accept up to 36 students per year.
 Currently 36 students are admitted annually.
 Each year more than 120 applications are received.

-Can I work while I am in the program?
+Is employment allowed while in the program?

-Does your program accept transfer students?
+Does the program accept transfer students?

-Because of the unique design and content of the curriculum, the KU nurse anesthesia program does not accept transfer students.
+No. Because of the unique design and content of the curriculum, the KU nurse anesthesia program does not accept transfer students.

-Does your program accept international students?
+Does KU's program accept international students?